 As children and young people go back to school here is a reminder of a fantastic resource from Inner World Work.

-This parent and carer online resource and support site, explains how children with trauma might respond and react in difficult situations.
+This parent and carer online resource and support site, explains how children with trauma might respond and react in difficult situations – see this example.

 Beautifully illustrated and easy to read it is a great way to help teachers and other adults, who come into contact with children living with trauma, to understand a little more about what might be going on inside when children are in the protective survival states of fight, flight, freeze or submit.

 Back to school is just around the corner.
 School can be tricky for young people with sensory integration challenges, and especially those first few weeks in a new schools, classrooms, with new teachers and sometimes new classmates.
-New uniforms and shoes can be challenging also.
+New uniforms and shoes can also be a challenge.

 Practising these exercises at home over the next 2 weeks may help young people have some ways to reduce anxiety and provide the brain with calming proprioceptive input.
 Get everyone in the family practising at breakfast and dinner time so those brain networks learn and know how to do these when they are most needed – in times of high stress.
 Mum and Dad doing these in front of everyone when they feel stressed will make them OK and something everyone does when they are bothered by tricky things.